bharley/abstract-migrate/README.md

 name to migrate _down to and including_ the named migration:

     $ am down 1492708337968-my-cool-migration

+or specifying exactly one migration to run down:

+    $ am down --only 1492708337968-my-cool-migration

 You can pass the `--dry-run` (`-d`) flag to preview which migrations will be run down.